danielnbarbosa/drlnd_collaboration_and_competition/README.md

 See separate [instructions](assets/linux_setup.md).

 ## Train your agent
 To train the agent run `./main.py`.
-This will fire up the Unity environment and output live training statistics to the command line as well as logging stats to the 'runs' directory for visualizing via tensorboard.
+This will start the agent training inside the Unity environment.
+Statistics will be output to the command line as well as logged to the 'runs' directory for visualizing via tensorboard.
 To start tensorboard run `tensorboard --logdir runs`.

 To load a saved model in evaluation mode run `./main.py --eval --load=<path to files>`.
 This will load saved weights from checkpoint files.
 Evaluation mode disables training and noise, which gives better performance.
-A previously trained model is included in this repo, to load this model run `./main.py --eval --load=checkpoints/saved/solved`.
+A previously trained model is included in this repo, to load it run `./main.py --eval --load=checkpoints/saved/solved`.
 Note that the underlying files are named 'solved.0.actor.pth', 'solved.0.critic.pth', etc. but you need only pass the common part of the file name, e.g. 'solved'.

 ## Results